rlaphoenix/pynfogen/README.md

 Using pynfogen is fairly simple, it's a multi-command CLI program.
 You can see up-to-date help information by running `nfo --help`, or reading the readme file.

+On initial installation, you won't have any [Artwork](#artwork) or [Templates](#templates), which are needed.
+You can take a look at some examples at [/examples/art](/examples/art) and [/examples/templates](/examples/templates) in the git.
+You may also want to take a look at [Configuration](#configuration).

+Once you have everything set up as much as you want, simply take a look at the available commands with `nfo --help`.
-The main command is `generate`, which will create NFO and description files based on *one* file.
-The description file is intended to be used for a forum or post, while the NFO file is intended to be shared alongside the release.
+The main command you want to take a look at would be `nfo generate -h`, which will create NFO and Description files based on *one* provided video file.

-However, modern day media sharing platforms do not allow either to be shared with the files, but allow them to be with the forum thread or post instead.
+What is an NFO and Description file, you may ask? tl-dr; Think of an NFO as a Receipt with information about your release to be shared alongside it, and a Description file as the body for your post, thread, topic, message, or such.
+You could also think of a Description file as an alternative output you could use.

+More information can be found in the sections below.

 ### What is an NFO?